Vagabundo/mp2gzip/README.md

-NOTE: I made an improved coding, but it only work with prueba1.txt, what I have not included, but I leave the function in the. cpp
+NOTE: I made an improved coding, but it only works with prueba1.txt, what I have not included, but I leave the function in the. cpp